artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 <!-- more -->

 GraphQL is taking the full-stack world by storm.
 In case you’re not familiar, GraphQL is a language-independent framework for client-server communication.
-It lets you model the resources and operations provided by a server as a DSL.
+It lets you model the resources and operations provided by a server as a [domain-specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language).
 Clients can use to send scripts written in your DSL to the server to process and respond to as a batch.

 That’s...different from how GraphQL’s own page describes it.
 GraphQL is better known as a query language designed for clients to fetch exactly the data they need.
 While this is sort of true, I would argue that GraphQL actually fails this test in reality.
 It’s neither a query language, nor particularly graph-oriented.
 I argue that it's _not_ a query language because it comes with no native concepts of operators and expressions that build up to queries. _You_ build whatever facilities for specifying and fulfilling queries on your own.
 Likewise, if your data is a graph, it’s on you to expose that structure.
 But your requests are, if anything, trees.

 I’m not trying to be pedantic.
 I believe GraphQL succeeds at something subtler and more important than literally being a graph query language.
 I’m writing this piece because I kept running into difficulties approaching GraphQL from the standpoints of REST, graph theory, or typical query languages.
-As I read blog posts, StackOverflow Q&As, issues on the GraphQL repo and the GraphQL spec itself, I developed a much nuanced understanding, which I outline below.
+As I read blog posts, StackOverflow Q&As, issues on the GraphQL repo and the GraphQL spec itself, I developed a much more nuanced understanding, which I outline below.

 For brevity, the following assumes a intermediate familiarity with GraphQL, including its type system, syntax, and server-side implementation.
 If you don’t have this level of familiarity, I recommend going through any tutorial that requires you to set up a GraphQL server, not just play with the query language (which is how I ended up with a lot of misconceptions).
 I’m going to start with the basics, but only so I can put my own spin on those concepts, not to really illustrate them with examples.